 The first round consists of basic biographical information about each of the 32 saints.
 Things get a bit more interesting in the subsequent rounds as we offer quotes and quirks, explore legends, and even move into the area of saintly kitsch.

 Lenten Resources for Individuals and Parishes

-The holy season of Lent begins on Ash Wednesday, March 1, and continues to the festive day of Easter on April 16.
+The holy season of Lent begins on Ash Wednesday and continues to the festive day of Easter.

 Go: Centering on the theme Go!, daily reflections on a scripture verse containing the word go will be available here and on Facebook here.
 The reflections, prepared by many authors, will be personal stories, poems, and other ways that the verse is meaningful and related to the theme Go!
 Among the authors are Presiding Bishop Michael Curry, bishops, Episcopal Church staff, and members of United Thank Offering, Episcopal Migration Ministries, National Association of Episcopal Schools, and Episcopal Relief & Development.

 - Share your experiences and photos of congregations and individuals focusing on Ash Wednesday and Lent, such as Ashes to Go.
 Submit your photos here.

 - Episcopal Public Policy Network Lenten Series on Beloved Community and racial reconciliation will be found here starting Ash Wednesday.

 - Young Adult and Campus Ministry Lenten reflections here